aravindvnair99/Java/README.md

-# C
+# Java

-Collection of beginner friendly C programs.
+Collection of beginner friendly Java programs.

 # :book: How to use the repository?

-* [Source Codes Stable](https://github.com/aravindvnair99/C/tree/master/Source%20Codes%20Stable) contains codes that have been tested and are guaranteed to run.
+* [Source Codes Stable](https://github.com/aravindvnair99/Java/tree/master/Source%20Codes%20Stable) contains codes that have been tested and are guaranteed to run.
 For any issues please report to us in the format mentioned below.

-* [Source Codes Testing](https://github.com/aravindvnair99/C/tree/master/Source%20Codes%20Testing) contains new codes that are being tested and are scheduled to be pushed to stable channel soon.
+* [Source Codes Testing](https://github.com/aravindvnair99/Java/tree/master/Source%20Codes%20Testing) contains new codes that are being tested and are scheduled to be pushed to stable channel soon.
 For any issues please report to us in the format mentioned below.
 Feel free to also contribute.
 Details mentioned below.

 # :octocat: How to contribute?